jordwalke/pesy/README.md

 ## Make It Your Own Package:

-- Change the `name` field in the `package.json` (to `my-project` for example).
+- Change the `name` field in the `package.json` and rebuild.

 ## How Are The Binary And Library Built?

-In general, each package may contain many named "Libraries" which can be consumed, but `esy-peasy` keeps it simple, producing one named library per esy package.
+In general, each package may contain many named "Libraries" which can be consumed, but `esy-peasy`produces exactly one sharable library with the same name as the package.

-For an `esy` package named `my-project`:

 - The single `.re` file in `bin/` becomes the `MyProject` executable.
 - The contents of `lib/` becomes the `my-project` named library.
 - Your binary `.re` file can automatically see the `my-project` library as the `YourProjectLib` module.
-- The `my-project` library is made available to packages that depend on you.
-  Once they depend on your package and compile against the `my-project` library, they too will be able to use the `YourProject` module.
+- When other packages depend on your package, they can then use your `my-project` library, which will then allow them to see the `YourProjectLib` module.

 ## Testing Your Binary: